Muisca raft: Attendants and oarsmen

 The remaining ten figures that surround the cacique, while all much smaller than him, can be grouped into three sizes: two larger figures standing in the front and center of the raft; two medium sized seated figures that surround them; and six smaller standing figures.
 The two large figures in the front each wear a headdress with eleven feathers, carry a maraca (rattle), wear a mask in the shape of an animal head, and carry a trident next to their waist.
 The two medium-sized figures flank the larger two, and wear a coiled headdress possibly meant to represent fabric.
 They each carry a poporo — a gourd-shaped flask that contained the lime that was chewed along with coca leaves.
 The smaller six figures are positioned around the perimeter of the raft and each wears a headdress and carries a small stick.

 Technical details

 The uniformity of the figures suggest that the raft was created by a single, highly trained artisan.
-Researchers have applied radiocarbon dating to remnants of charcoal that were left on the raft by the casting mould; the tests yielded a date of 1295–1410 AD for the raft’s construction.
-Using X-ray fluorescence, researchers have identified the “chemical signature” of the gold used in the Muisca raft, and concluded that it came from the lowlands near the banks of the Magdalena river where people still pan for gold today.
-The makeup of the Muisca raft is as follows:
+Researchers have applied radiocarbon dating to remnants of charcoal that were left on the raft by the casting mould; the tests yielded a date of 1295–1410 AD for the raft's construction.
+Using X-ray fluorescence, researchers have identified the "chemical signature" of the gold used in the Muisca raft, and concluded that it came from the lowlands near the banks of the Magdalena river where people still pan for gold today.